jphalip/djangocore-box/README.md

 Preparation
 -----------

+### Software installation

 First of all, you need to install the latest versions of [Vagrant](http://downloads.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your host machine.

+### Adding SSH keys to ssh-agent

+SSH-Agent will allow you to share the ssh keys on your host machine with the VM.
+This will then allow you to authenticate to remote servers, like github for example, from inside the VM.

+First, check if your keys are added to ssh-agent:

+    ssh-add -l

+If you don't have any keys, or the key you want available to the VM is not listed, you can add your key by running the following:

+    ssh-add <path_to_key>

+Example:

+    ssh-add ~/.ssh/id_rsa

 Booting the VM
 --------------